-2020 has brought almost crippling hardship upon the Black community.
-Amid COVID-19 — the novel virus that is still affecting thousands globally and has had a disproportionate effect on Black people — many are left reeling as they work to figure out how to navigate a bereft and trying social climate.
+2020 has brought almost crippling hardship upon the black community.
+Amid COVID-19 — the novel virus that is still affecting thousands globally and has had a disproportionate effect on black Americans and Brits – many are left reeling as they work to figure out how to navigate a bereft and trying social climate.

-But it’s not just the virus that is threatening Black lives.
-Since the pandemic hit its peak at the top of the year, we’ve also witnessed the continued killing and mistreatment of Black folks, namely in the wake of the recently reported deaths of those like Ahmaud Arbery, Breonna Taylor and George Floyd — as well as the victimization of those like Christian Cooper, a Black man who a white woman called the police on in Central Park after her asked her to leash her dog.
+But it’s not just the virus that is threatening black lives.
+Since the pandemic hit its peak in the United States at the top of the year, we’ve also witnessed the continued killing and mistreatment of black folks, namely in the wake of the recently reported deaths of those like Ahmaud Arbery, Breonna Taylor and George Floyd — as well as the victimisation of those like Christian Cooper, a black man who a white woman called the police on in Central Park after her asked her to leash her dog.

-The recent events have brought allyship to the center of discussion as many white people explore how to be better advocates for the Black community.
+The recent events have brought allyship to the centre of discussion as many white people explore how to be better advocates for the black community.
 How can white people approach allyship in a way that’s productive and incites change?
 What hard truths do they need to sit with?
 And what self exploration is required before one can begin doing the work?

 The goal is not just to have people learn about white supremacy, but to understand how their personal lives support it.
 White people need to do a lot of introspective work to understand the ways in which they personally contribute to, benefit from and tolerate white supremacy.
 This isn’t about shame.
 I find shame to be a useless emotion that will keep people stuck where they are and focused on their own feelings.
 Guilt is something true allies need to confront on a regular basis.
 Not just the feeling of guilt, but what needs to be done in order to take action because of the guilt they feel.

 Any “allyship” rooted in performance is not effective.
 If the action you are taking has any component of making you feel like you did something versus knowing something was done, then you know you aren’t productive.